-Russian court bans ‘LGBTQ movement’ as ‘extremist’
+Russian court bans ‘LGBT movement’ as ‘extremist’

 Russia’s Supreme Court has issued a ban on the activities of the ‘international LGBTQ movement’ in the latest crackdown on gay, lesbian and transgender rights in the country.